Boundary asymptotics of the relative Bergman kernel metric for curves: Main results

 By the Hodge-Riemann bilinear relation, the matrix $(A_{i j})_{1\leq i,j\leq g}$ is invertible and define the normalized period matrix $Z:=A^{-1}B$.
-Then, $Z$ is symmetric and has a positive definite imaginary part, i.e., $\Imagine Z >0.$ For simplicity, with respect to the chosen homology basis, we call the matrices $A, B$ and $Z$, the $A$-period matrix, $B$-period matrix, and normalized period matrix, respectively.
+Then, $Z$ is symmetric and has a positive definite imaginary part, i.e., $\Imagine Z >0.$ With respect to the chosen homology basis, we call the matrices $A, B$ and $Z$, the $A$-period matrix, $B$-period matrix, and normalized period matrix, respectively.
+Moreover, we use the symbol ``$\sim$'' to denote that the ratio of its both sides tends to $1$, as $\lambda \to 0$; in the case of matrices, it refers to the entrywise ratio.

 \paragraph{Nodal cases} In affine coordinates, consider a family of hyperelliptic curves